Search

 We are recruiting Heritage Ambassador Volunteers

-In early 2020 St Alfege Church completed a major conservation project part of its Heart of Greenwich Place and People Project.
+In 2022 St Alfege Church completed a major conservation project part of its Heart of Greenwich Place and People Project.
 The roof has had major repairs, the south and north of the building cleaned and stone work repaired.
 A new entrance has been completed with an accessible ramp and 2 new accessible toilets.
-The gravestones have bee cleaned and repaired and the paving around the church repaired and levelled making it easy for access.
+The gravestones have been cleaned and repaired and the paving around the church repaired and levelled making it easy for access.
 Inside the church we have created new lighting scheme and updated systems. during the restoration work the church remained open every day from 11-4 pm for visitors to come in and find out more about what we are doing and to engage with the history and the heritage of this magnificent building.

-In early 2020 we installed a new interpretation scheme in the church reflecting on the inspirational architecture and the wonderful cast of characters with new stories about the people connected to St Alfege Church.
+We also installed a new interpretation scheme in the church reflecting on the inspirational architecture and the wonderful cast of characters with new stories about the people connected to St Alfege Church.

 We need help with this communication and are looking for people to volunteer as Heritage Ambassadors to help us deliver these messages.
 If you enjoy meeting new people and are interested in learning more about St Alfege Church and the important part, it plays in the history of Greenwich we would love to hear from you.
 Shifts can be flexible to fit in with your needs.
 Please contact Anne Burton for more information and you can read the full role description here.